Hoxa11 Gene Expression Analysis Tutorial

 limb vis isosurfaces case_studies/hoxa11_pipeline HOXA11

 What happens: 1.
-Interactive isovalue selection for Hoxa11 expression 2.
-3D surface rendering with color mapping 3.
+Interactive isovalue selection for Hoxa11 expression (if not done previously!)
+2. 3D surface rendering with color mapping 3.
 High-quality visualization with lighting and materials

 Expected Outcomes